azurenoops/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 - [Azure CLI][az-cli-install] installed on your machine
 - [Terraform][terraform-install] installed, this will be used for deploying the resources on Azure

-Once you have set up your local environment, you can clone the Hands-on Lab Platform engineering with BackStage repo you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.
+Once you have set up your local environment, and after you forked the repo, you can clone the Hands-on Lab [Platform Engineering with BackStage repo][repo-clone] on your machine, and open the local folder in Visual Studio Code and head to the next step.

 ## 🔑 Sign in to Azure